jimm/www-ellisislandband-net/README.md

 The `docs/` directory contains planning and architecture documents for the project, including:
 - `REACT_MIGRATION_PLAN.md` - Detailed plan for migrating JavaScript to React

+For detailed React component architecture and development guidance, see `CLAUDE.md`.

 ## Notes